Aligning Vision to Action for Tennessee’s Young Children and Their Families

 - TN General Assembly Leaders TBA

 Healthy child development starts well before birth and requires strong family supports.
 We’ll explore policies and strategies backed by evidence —from community-based doulas to paid family leave.
-The conversation will then turn to SNAP and Medicaid policies and how recent federal changes could affect Tennessee.
+We’ll spotlight a strategy called Healthy Steps where innovative Tennesseans are integrating behavioral health in rural pediatric offices through community health workers.

 - Cynthia Osborne, Executive Director | Prenatal-to-3 Policy Impact Center and Professor of Early Childhood Education and Policy | Vanderbilt University